knjeru/gSchool_Exercises/_03_css/readme.md

 You now have style, and we want to see it.
 Please follow these instructions:

 1. Inside of `_03_css/your-solution`, please create a folder with the following naming convention: [lastName-firstName].
+2. Create a file named `index.html` and a file named `style.css`.
-2. Include your HTML and CSS inside of your folder.
+3. Add your HTML and CSS to its corresponding file.
-3. Push your code to your fork of this repository.
+4. Push your code to your fork of this repository.
-4. Submit a pull request.
+5. Submit a pull request.
-5. Wait for an air high-five.
+6. Wait for an air high-five.

 ## Conclusion
 Awesome, you've added style to your HTML.
 Our page looks good, but it's static--the content and style never changes.
 To add interactivity to our result's page, we want to add JavaScript.
 Let's take the next step: [Chapter 4: JavaScript][next-page].